BA-HanseML/NF_Prj_MIMII_Dataset/README.md

 To the team at [neuefische GmbH](https://www.neuefische.de), that made this project possible by training us in the data science bootcamp.

-To so many more form the web like towardsdatascience.com and stackoverflow ...
+To so many more form the web like towardsdatascience.com, stackoverflow ...

-## References
+### References
 Find all references: papers, source code and other web sources in the following sub chapters:

 * [Papers and Books](ref/paper_list.md)